Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - the orc in the cage
-- what were the messages for LA and the mayor from Prince Jasper
+- what were the messages for LA and the mayor from [[Prince Jasper]]

 ###### Formatting stuff
 - Attachments folder not showing in github pages
 - mkdocs materials is not respecting line break for bulletpoint list after standard line of text.
 - Uses bullets instead of numbers.
+- Hide block references from gh pages